tyler-green-da/ai-news-digest-agent/README.md

 * **Tier 2:** Integrate AI-powered **Sentiment Analysis** for each story and identify/link **Stock Tickers** of mentioned companies.
 * **Tier 3:** Add user-defined **Keyword Alerts** to highlight stories relevant to a specific portfolio or area of interest.

+* While this project may be limited in its scope, the potential for the underlying agentic workflow is very strong.
+I intend on adapting this workflow to create an SEC Filing Analysis and aggregation agent.
+By extracting data from the EDGAR database combined with comprehensive prompt engineering, I intend on creating a powerful tool that automates the time-consuming process of financial document analysis.
+By prompting an AI to read and interpret SEC filings as they are published, the agent will deliver a daily digest highlighting crucial changes in company risk profiles, management outlook, and other key indicators.
+This service would provide retail and institutional investors with valuable, data-driven insights at a fraction of the time it would take to find them manually, with the additional edge of being one of the first to understand this information.